Self Portrait with Nude

-Self Portrait with Nude (sometimes known as Self Portrait or The Model) is a 1913 painting by Laura Knight.
+Self Portrait with Nude (sometimes known as Self Portrait or The Model) is an oil-on-canvas painting executed in 1913 by the English artist Laura Knight.
 A mature work, painted when Knight was 36 years old, it was controversial for its subject matter: a female artist painting a nude female life model.
 The painting was retained by Knight until her death in 1970, and bought by the National Portrait Gallery in 1971: the gallery has described it as "a bravura statement about the ability of women to paint hitherto taboo subjects on a scale and with an intensity, that heralds changes".

 The painting shows a view of the artist in her studio, working on a painting of a nude female model, part of the painting, and the model herself posing for the painting.
 The artist is fully clothed, wearing a scarlet knitted cardigan and large hat, with her face viewed in profile, silhouetted by a light area of the painting depicted in the background.
 Behind her, to her left, is the painting she has been working on.
 Further back, to the right, is her life model, her friend and fellow artist Ella Naper, who is also facing away from the viewer, standing in a contrapposto stance on a raised platform with a striped carpet, her arms raised and bent to clasp behind her head.
 The model stands out against an orange backcloth and the wall of the studio.